What is a Cataract?

 Causes of Cataracts

-Cataracts occur as part of the natural aging process, so everyone is at risk eventually.
-By age 75, about 70% of people will have cataracts.
-The eye’s lens slowly becomes less flexible, less transparent and thicker.
+Cataracts occur as part of the natural aging process.
+So everyone is at risk, eventually.
+By the age of 75, about 70% of people will have cataracts.
+The eye’s lens not only slowly becomes less flexible.
+But it will also become less transparent and thicker.
 Areas of the lens gradually become cloudy.
-Usually cataracts develop in both eyes at about the same time.
+Cataracts usually develop in both eyes at the same time.

-These Factors Increase the Risk of Developing Cataracts
+These Factors Increase the Risk of Developing a Cataract

 - Older age